 Sulaiman Abu Ghaith, 47, was captured by the U.S. in Jordan on March 7, 2013.
-Ghaith, pictured next to bin Laden in a 2001 propaganda video, has been charged with conspiracy to kill U.S. citizens.
-He faces up to life in prison.
+Ghaith, a son-in-law of bin Laden, appeared next to the Al-Qaeda founder in a 2001 propaganda video.

 Sulaiman Abu Ghaith testified on his own behalf March 19 in a surprise move by the defense.
 He recounted being with Osama bin Laden the night of the Sept.
 11 attacks.
 Abu Ghaith said he met bin Laden in Afghanistan in 2001 when the Al-Qaeda leader asked him to lecture at terrorist training camps.

 "My intention was to deliver a message, a message I believed in… I was hoping the United States would say, 'Let's sit down and talk and solve these problems,' but America was going on and doing what I expected them to do."